enio-ireland/enio/packages/nx-install/README.md

 npm install --save-dev @enio.ai/nx-install
 ```

-2. Run the following command at the root directory of your workspace, where `<project>` is the name of the project in the nx workspace you want to set up.
+1. Run the following command at the root directory of your workspace.
 If `nx` is not setup globaly, you may want to add it as npm script first (see details below) or prefix with `npx` when using [npm](https://npmjs.com).
 You can also run this command from the [Nx Console](https://marketplace.visualstudio.com/items?itemName=nrwl.angular-console) extension for [VSCode](https://code.visualstudio.com).

 ```shell script
   nx g @enio.ai/nx-install